Carrajaula/CpioArchiveTool/README.md

+> **⚠️ WARNING: This repository is private and not intended for public distribution.
+Do not share or redistribute any part of this library.**

 # CpioArchiveTool
 A .NET library for creating and extracting CPIO archives.
 It provides an efficient way to handle CPIO file formats, offering methods for archiving multiple files into a single CPIO file and extracting them back.
 This tool is essential for anyone working with CPIO archives in .NET environments.